open-mmlab/mmrazor/docs/pruning/tutorials/how_to_prune_your_model.md

 ## Overview

-In this section, we will introduce you to how to prune your model.
-First, we suppose your model is defined and trained using one of the openmmlab repo.
-Besides, we suggest you read the framework of our pruning algorithm to have an overview of our pruning framework.
+This section will introduce you to pruning your model.
+Before that, we suggest you read the document [User Guides: Pruning Framework](../pruning_user_guide.md) to have an overview of our pruning framework.

+First, we suppose your model is defined and trained using one openmmlab repo.
 Our pruning algorithms work as a wrapper of a model.
-To prune your model, you need to replace your model config with our algorithm config, which has a parameter 'architecture' to store your model, as shown below.
+To prune your model, you need to replace your model config with our algorithm config, which has a parameter 'architecture' to store your original model.
+The pipeline is shown below.

 <p align='center'><img src="./images/../../images/draw-config.png" width=400 /></p>

-After the replacement, the algorithm will prune  your model during your training process.
+After this replacement, the algorithm will prune your model during your training process.

-## How to config an algorithm
+## How to Config an Algorithm

 All pruning algorithms are defined in mmrazor.models.algorithms.pruning.
-All algorithms have some shared pruning-related arguments, some specific arguments and some shared mmengine.Basemode arguments.
+All algorithms have some shared pruning-related arguments, some specific arguments, and some shared mmengine.BaseModel arguments.

 Here we take pruning resnet34 using the l1-norm algorithm as an example.
-We use mmcls::resnet/resnet34_8xb32_in1k.py as a base config.
+We use "mmcls::resnet/resnet34_8xb32_in1k.py" as a base config.
 Then we override the model config and use the original model config as the architecture of 'ItePruneAlgorithm'.

 ```python
 _base_ = ['mmcls::resnet/resnet34_8xb32_in1k.py']